glbala87/ELLA_tool/docs/technical/production.md

 ELLA needs access to various types of data, and while it is possible to mount those all individually, using a single unified `/data` directory is _strongly_ recommended for both clarity and simplicity.

-Recommended folder structure:
+The following steps assume the folder structure and config locations:

 ```
 data/
-├── attachments/  # Storage of user attachments
 ├── analyses/
+|  └── imported/  # Analyses that have already been imported                         $ANALYSES_PATH
-|  ├── incoming/  # Analyses to be imported automatically by the analysis watcher
+|  ├── incoming/  # Analyses to be imported automatically by the analysis watcher    $ANALYSES_INCOMING
-|  └── imported/  # Analyses that have already been imported
-├── igv-data/     # IGV resources, global and usergroup tracks.
+├── attachments/  # Storage of user attachments                                      $ATTACHMENT_STORAGE
 ├── fixtures/     # Configuration data to be imported into the database
+|  └── genepanels/
 |  ├── users.json
 |  ├── usergroups.json
 |  ├── references.json
 |  ├── filterconfigs.json
+├── igv-data/     # IGV resources, global and usergroup tracks                       $IGV_DATA
+|  ├── tracks/
-|  └── genepanels/
+|  ├── track_config_default.json
+├── ella_config.yml                                                                  $ELLA_CONFIG
 ```

 ### Supervisor